humanmade/asset-manager-framework/readme.md

 This WordPress plugin provides a framework for replacing the contents of the standard WordPress media library with assets from an external provider, such as a DAM.

-It handles the necessary integration with WordPress (Ajax endpoints, REST API endpoints, and Backbone components), leaving you to only focus on the connection to your DAM.
+It handles the necessary integration with WordPress (Ajax endpoints and Backbone components) leaving you to focus on the API connection to your DAM.

-The intention is that the media manager, the block editor, the classic editor, media endpoints of the REST API, and anything that calls `wp.media()` should "just work" and not need to implement any changes in order to support a media library that is powered by an external provider.
+The intention is that the media manager, the block editor, the classic editor, the REST API, and anything that calls `wp.media()` should "just work" and not need to implement changes in order to support a media library that is powered by an external provider.

 ## Status